wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 3.9 =
+* New: Support for display, batch update, export and search of custom fields for Products Dashboard (WooCommerce)
+* Fix: Issue related to mysql object being used
+* Fix: In some cases, products dashboard not getting loaded (WPeC)
+* Fix: Issue of Increase and Decrease by % in batch update (WooCommerce)
+* Fix: Some minor fixes

 = 3.8 =
 * New: Advanced Search functionality for Products Dashboard (WPeC)